Ivan Franko: Children in law

-According to Roland Franko, his grandfather was 1.74 m tall, had a red hair, always wore mustache and the Ukrainian embroidered shirt (vyshyvanka) even with a dress-coat.
+According to Roland Franko, his grandfather was 1.74 m tall, had red hair, always wore a mustache, and the Ukrainian embroidered shirt (vyshyvanka), even with a dress-coat.

 Some of Franko's descendants emigrated to the US and Canada.
 His grand-nephew, Yuri Shymko, is a Canadian politician and human rights activist living in Toronto, who was elected to Canada's Parliament as well as the Ontario Legislature during the 1980s.

 Literary works

 Lesyshyna Cheliad and Dva Pryiateli (Two Friends) were published in the literary almanac Dnistrianka in 1876.
 Later that year he wrote his first collection of poetry, Ballads and Tales.
 His first of the stories in the Boryslav series was published in 1877.

 Franko depicted the harsh experience of Ukrainian workers and peasants in his novels Boryslav Laughs (1881–1882) and Boa Constrictor (1878).
-His works deal with Ukrainian nationalism and history (Zakhar Berkut, 1883), social issues (Basis of Society, 1895 and Withered Leaves, 1896), and philosophy (Semper Tiro, 1906).
+His works deal with Ukrainian nationalism and history (Zakhar Berkut, 1883), social issues (Basis of Society, 1895 and Withered Leaves, 1896), social and psychological problems (Crossed Paths, 1900), and philosophy (Semper Tiro, 1906).

-He has drawn parallels to the Israelite search for a homeland and the Ukrainian desire for independence in In Death of Cain (1889) and Moses (1905).
+He drew parallels between the Israelite search for a homeland and the Ukrainian desire for independence in In Death of Cain (1889) and Moses (1905).
 Stolen Happiness (1893) is considered as his best dramatic masterpiece.
-In total, Franko has written more than 1,000 works.
+In total, Franko wrote more than 1,000 works.

-He was widely promoted in Ukraine during the Soviet period, particularly for his poem "Kameniari" (groundbreakers) which contains revolutionary political ideas, hence earning him the name Kameniar (groundbreaker).
+He was widely promoted in Ukraine during the Soviet period, particularly for his poem Kameniari ("Stonebreakers" or "Stone-hewers") which contains revolutionary political ideas, hence earning him the name Kameniar ("Stone-hewer").